SwarmStorm/awesome/README.md

 ## JavaScript

+*   [scottcheng/save2drive](https://github.com/scottcheng/save2drive) - A Chrome extension to let you save link, image, audio and video to Google Drive

 *   [mandatoryprogrammer/CursedChrome](https://github.com/mandatoryprogrammer/CursedChrome) - Chrome-extension implant that turns victim Chrome browsers into fully-functional HTTP proxies, allowing you to browse sites as your victims.

 *   [steven-lm/Jump-To-Recipe](https://github.com/steven-lm/Jump-To-Recipe) - A Chrome extension extracts only the recipe from any website or blog page, without any life stories or clutter.